We Live in Cairo: Music

 The 2019 production had a band with seven musicians (Madeline Smith, Naseem Alatrash, Kate Foss, Bengisu Gökçe, Nacho González Nappa, Ghassan Sawalhi, Jeremy Smith) playing doumbek, hand drums, guitar, oud, and strings.
 The show's music was characterized as mixing punk, traditional Middle Eastern music, and 1960s folk music.
 The Lazours have cited Sayed Darwish, Ramy Essam, Fairuz, Umm Kulthum, and Sheikh Imam as musical influences.

 Flap My Wings: Songs from We Live in Cairo

 On 25 January 2021 the Lazours released "Flap My Wings: Songs from We Live in Cairo", an album of songs from the show.
 The songs were largely recorded not by the original cast, but by the Lazours and by popular Arab musicians.
 "Flap My Wings" and "Genealogy of Revolution" were released as singles prior to the album's release.
-The album does not present the songs in the order they appear in in the show.
+The album does not present the songs in the order they appear in during the show.